yujiri8/yujiri.xyz/software/pythontut7.md

 2. If rectangles themselves are modeled as lists, then what about lists of rectangles?
 Nested lists work fine, but they're prone to mistakes.
 Maybe you have a function somewhere that takes a list of rectangles and does `for rect in rectangles:` and you accidentally pass just a plain rectangle to it, forgetting to make it a one-item list by surrounding it with `[]`.

-	Well, if rectangles themselves were rects, this would still work at first, since it would end up iterating *on the dimensions* of the one rectangle instead of on each rectangle.
+	Well, if rectangles themselves were lists, this would still work at first, since it would end up iterating *on the dimensions* of the one rectangle instead of on each rectangle.
 The worst possibility is that it might not crash, but do the wrong thing instead, and you'd be in for a frustrating debugging experience.

-	Even if it did crash, the error message would probably not be very clear - if it tries to find the width of each rectangle in the list it's expecting with `rect[0]`, you would see `TypeError: 'int' object is not subscriptable` (because `rect` would be a width value and numbers can't be indexed (or 'subscripted')).
+	Even if it did crash, the error message would probably not be very clear - if it tries to find the width of each rectangle in the list it's expecting with `rect[0]`, you would see `TypeError: 'int' object is not subscriptable`, because `rect` would be a width value and numbers can't be indexed (or 'subscripted').

 3. What if you decided each rectangle should store not only its dimensions but its position, or maybe a color or some other property?
 You would have to change the way you stored rectangles everywhere from `[width, height]` to `[width, height, x, y]` or something, and make sure nothing you'd already done depended on rectangles being only two elements.
 Even worse if you wanted to put the position numbers *before* the dimension numbers in the list, since that would mean changing the index numbers everywhere.